</ img>

 How good is the screen?

-The laptop has 13.3-inch IPS-display with a resolution of 1920 × 1080 and anti-reflective coating.
+The laptop has 13 installed.3-inch IPS display with a resolution of 1920x1080 and anti-glare coating.
 Of course, not touch.
-It is of very good quality, with nice color reproduction and maximum viewing angles.
-The margin of brightness, according to the sensations, is average: it’s enough for a room, not very much on a sunny day on the street.
+It is of very good quality, with pleasant color rendition and maximum viewing angles.
+The brightness margin seems to be average: enough for indoors, but not so much on a sunny day outside.

 </ img>